plan2net/fake-fal/README.md

     composer require "plan2net/fake-fal" --dev

 Activate the extension in the Extension Manager.
-You can deactivate writing image dimensions on the fake images here (it's active by default).
+You have to explicitely set the flag `enable` to register the fake local driver.

-    writeImageDimensions = 0
+    enable = 1

+(default is 0)

-Activate the fake mode for your local storages.
+After activating the local fake driver (see above), you have to activate the fake mode for specific local storages.
-Either via Backend (by editing the storage record) or via command line command:
+Either via backend (by editing the storage record) or via command line command:

     fakestorage:togglefakemode